Please check the item status before ordering or contact us if you need something in a timely manner.

-The revolutionary H6 is a versatile portable recorder with four interchangeable input capsules— X/Y, MS, Shotgun (optional), and Dual XLR/TRS Combo (optional) — and advanced preamps.
+The H6 is a versatile portable recorder with an interchangeable input capsule system.
+The X/Y capsule is included and the MS, Shotgun, and Dual XLR/TRS Combo capsules are available seperately.

 The H6 offers four main inputs (1-4), plus two additional inputs (L, R) that are derived from whichever capsule (X/Y, MS, Shotgun, or Dual XLR/TRS Combo) is plugged into the unit.
 The supplied XYH-6 X/Y capsule also provides a secondary input for connecting an external mic- or line-level signal via a stereo 1/8" Mic/Line In mini phone jack.
 When a connection is made to that jack, signal from the X/Y microphones is muted.